dogandpony/sushi-bazooka/README.md

 >Component-based JavaScript library

-Sushi Bazooka has a set of reusable, little opinionated components — what means they will be most likely be missing styling until you add them yourself.
+Sushi Bazooka has a set of reusable, little opinionated components — what means they will be most likely be missing styling until you add it yourself.
 Opinionated properties will be commented-out in the code to serve as examples of where you should be styling things.

 ### Including your styles